opencog/opencog/opencog/planning/README.md

 ### Action selection

-1. There are two steps to action selection, they are in no particular order
+1. There are two types to action selection, they are
     * Goal driven action selection
     * Context driven action selection